HimanshuDewangan/pop-queue/README.md

 ```

-Finally, we need a file to push jobs to queue *scheduler.js*.
+Now we need a file to push jobs to queue *scheduler.js*.
 This is to emulate job addition is queue.

 ```
 import { popQueue } from './queue.js';